Estonian Native Large Language Model Benchmark

 Table \ref{tab:leaderboard-chat} depicts the normalized results of the instruction-tuned models across the tasks.
 Note that the large and medium sized open models were evaluated using different API providers available through OpenRouter\footnote{During the benchmarking runs, we noticed that the quality of large open models varied dramatically, based on the actual API provider that was used by OpenRouter to fulfill the request.
 In order to mitigate this issue, we configured OpenRouter not to use those API providers: NovitaAI, Baseten, Together, Fireworks, SambaNova, AtlasCloud, Hyperbolic.}, while the small models were evaluated on our own server.

-Among the tested models, Gemini 2.5 Pro achieved the highest average performance and the best scores in four individual tasks.
-GPT-5, Claude Sonnet 3.7 and GPT-4o each obtained highest ranked result in one benchmark.
+Among the tested models, Gemini 2.5 Pro achieved the highest average performance and the best scores in five individual tasks.
+Claude Sonnet 3.7 and GPT-4o each obtained highest ranked result in one benchmark.

 While the large open models lag behind the highest-ranked proprietary models in all categories, the difference is surprisingly small.
 For example, the best open model -- Kimi-K2 from Moonshot AI -- equals Claude Sonnet 4 in the average score (albeit it must be acknowledged that Claude Sonnet 4 resulted in noticeable regression in its Estonian abilities, compared to Claude Sonnet 3.7).
 As expected, the results are highly correlated with models' size, especially in the Exams and Trivia benchmarks that largely rely on factual knowledge.
 For tasks that expect more linguistic abilities (Declension, Words, Grammar), there is higher variety among similarly-sized models, probably resulting from different pretraining and instruction-tuning data.